kencu/Build-Scripts/README.md

 This GitHub is a collection of build scripts useful for building and testing programs and libraries on downlevel clients and clients where program updates are not freely available.
 It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 1, CentOS 5 and Solaris 11.

-The general idea of the scripts are, you run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other program build script to get a fresh tool.
+The general idea of the scripts are, you run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other script to get a fresh tool.
 The script for the program will download and build the dependent libraries for the program.
-When the script completes you have a working tool in `/usr/local`.
+When the script completes you have a working tool in `/usr/local` or `/opt/local` on the BSDs.

 ## Setup

 Once you clone the repo you need to perform a one-time setup.
-The setup installs updated CA certificates and build a modern Wget. `setup-cacerts.sh` installs a local copy of 10 certificates in `$HOME/.cacerts`.
-They are used to download programs and libraries. `setup-wget.sh` installs a local copy of `wget` in `$HOME/bootstrap`.
+The setup installs updated CA certificates and build a modern Wget. `setup-cacerts.sh` installs a local copy of 10 certificates in `$HOME/.build-scripts/cacerts`.
+They are used to download programs and libraries. `setup-wget.sh` installs a local copy of `wget` in `$HOME/.build-scripts/bootstrap`.
 It is a reduced-functionality version of Wget designed to download packages over HTTPS.

 ```
 $ ./setup-cacerts.sh